bradcush/mark-tab-manager/README.md

 ## Linting

-Linting using `tsc` and `eslint` is also automatically run as part of the GitHub CI for both a commit push and pull request.
+Linting using `eslint` is also automatically run as part of the GitHub CI for both a commit push and pull request.
 It is also run locally before committing using a pre-commit hook.
 There must be no errors for any pull request to be merged into the main branch.

 Linting: `bun lint`